-This is the fifth installment in our DIY Decking series.
-Click here to check out the fourth post in the series on installing composite decking.
+This is the fifth installment in our DIY decking series.
+Check out the fourth post in the series on installing composite decking.
 In this article, we spotlight DIY deck railing options and explain just how to expertly frame your deck.

 At this point, you’re ready to put the finishing touches on your capped polymer or capped composite deck.
 That means it’s time to decide on the DIY deck railing option that best fits your budget and your design aesthetic.
 As your deck railing is the frame that unifies the design of your outdoor living space — while also serving the functional role of keeping your family safe — it’s important to take your time when determining which railing is best for you.

 Step 1: Get the Lowdown on Railing Systems & Types